sciZer0/newdiscoveries/c/README.md

 </p>

-In Case #1, a human is very slowly lifting the 20 kg object.<br>
+In Case #1, a human is very very slowly lifting the 20 kg object during 30 seconds.<br>
-In Case #2, a human is holding the 20 kg object motionless in the air.<br>
+In Case #2, a human is holding the 20 kg object motionless in the air during 30 seconds.<br>
-In Case #3, the Universe is pushing the 20 kg object downwards.<br>
+In Case #3, the Universe is pushing downwards the 20 kg object during 30 seconds.<br>
-In Case #4, the Universe is pushing the 20 kg object downwards.<br>
+In Case #4, the Universe is pushing downwards the 20 kg object during 30 seconds.<br>

-In Case #1 and Case #2, Sytem is a human (say, you).
+In Case #1 and Case #2, Organism is a human (say, you).

 In Case #3 and Case #4, Organism is the Universe/Nature.